 This three-stage whole-house filtration system will remove nearly all contaminants from the water.
 Additionally, it comes with a 1-year warranty.

 You might need to purchase extra parts such as fittings and bypass valves.
 Depending on how handy you are, you might need to hire someone to install.

 This water filter and water softener combination system has three stages: a carbon block, kinetic degradation fluxion (KDF), and sediment filtration.
-The sediment filter is clear so you can see the filter working in real-time.
-The stages are supported by a stainless steel frame.
+The sediment filter is clear so that you can see the filter working in real-time.
+A stainless steel frame supports the stages.